Epilepsy is a brain disorder in which a person has repeated seizures over time.

 - Damage or scarring after infections of the brain

 - Brain injury that occurs during or near birth

 - Metabolic disorders present at birth (such as phenylketonuria)

-- Benign brain tumor, often very small
+- Benign or malignant brain tumor, often very small

 - Abnormal blood vessels in the brain